borishejblum/rri-phds-ub.github.io/softwares.md

 - [***LSTM***](https://github.com/TiphaineSAULNIER/LTSM) is an `R` package dedicated to the estimation of latent time shift joint models

-- [***HIDeM***] is an `R` package dedicated to the estimation of illness-death models in the presence of interval-cenroring for the illness.
+- [***HIDeM***](https://github.com/arianebercu/HIDeM) is an `R` package dedicated to the estimation of illness-death models in the presence of interval-cenrored illness timing.
+The package includes notably functions for high-dimensional predictor selection using a regularization technique, and medation analysis using a counterfactual approach.

+- [***HIDeM***](https://github.com/arianebercu/HIDeM) is an `R` package dedicated to the estimation of illness-death models in the presence of interval-cenrored illness timing.
 The package includes notably functions for high-dimensional predictor selection using a regularization technique, and medation analysis using a counterfactual approach.